The Saloon is dark, dank, wooden, narrow, and potentially dangerous. Stepping inside is like entering an abandoned

-It’s as stagnant as pond water as they reach Grant St. and peer into the first of their last hopes, the deserted looking Grant & Green tavern.
+Grant St. is stagnant as pond water when they arrive.
+They peer into the first of their last hopes, the deserted looking Grant & Green tavern.
 Only the reedy strains of a weakly sung karaoke ballad let them know the sound system is even on.

 They’re now down to their final strike.

-As they near the corner of Grant & Fresno they hear nothing, and begin to fear the worst; but they do see a faint light.
-Then they notice the doorman, a spectral figure with a long grizzled prospector’s beard that suggests he’s been Rip Van Winkling in that very doorway since the 1890s.
-But in a sign of the times, the doorman has a smartphone held up close to his face, bathing his cotton white prospector’s beard in a puddle of icy blue light.
+They near the corner of Grant & Fresno and they hear nothing.
+They begin to fear the worst, until at the last possible moment they catch the dull glimmer of a weak light.
+And then, the source of that light.
+A doorman, a spectral figure with a grizzled prospector’s beard suggesting he’s been Rip Van Winkling on that very stoop since the 1890s.
+But in a sign of the times, the source of the light turns out to be the doorman’s smartphone held up close to his face, immersing his cotton white prospector’s beard in a puddle of icy blue light.

 Where the beard meets the retina display is the perfect juxtaposition of San Francisco’s two chronological bookends: its 19th Century frontier-town origins and its 21st Century tech-sector present.
 Usually the collision of hi-tech and working class is not as copacetic as blue light hitting a white beard.
 Usually it’s more like an old bohemian being forced out of his apartment and a young tech worker moving in.
 This is one reason why it’s so hard to find decent live music in San Francisco anymore.

 As the travelers peer into the darkness behind the doorman, they are flooded with relief to see the timeless visage of a drum, bass, guitar, and keyboard.
 It’s a band alright.
 The band happens to be out back taking five at the moment, but just by looking at the setup, the visitors can tell that they’re playing barroom blues and rock this evening.

 The Saloon is dark, dank, wooden, narrow, and potentially dangerous.
 Stepping inside is like entering an abandoned mineshaft.
 The two travelers make out a pair of stools at the end of the bar near the stage, and grab them.